Simca 1000 Coupé: Upgrade

 By 1962 Simca's midrange cars had been replaced and in 1967 the focus of the manufacturer's volume cars switched to the new Simca 1100.
 The Simca brand image was becoming increasingly starchy and the "sheep in wolf's clothing" image of the Simca Coupe 1000 did little to improve it.

 Bertone was commissioned to upgrade the body.
-This was achieved by adding a pair of grills to the top of the bonnet/hood, shamelessly emulating a design theme of the Lamborghini Miura.
-It was also necessary to add an opening at the front for a grill, now that the radiator was moved to the front of the car.
+This was achieved by adding a pair of grilles to the top of the bonnet/hood, shamelessly emulating a design theme of the Lamborghini Miura.
+It was also necessary to add an opening at the front for a grille, now that the radiator was moved to the front of the car.
 Otherwise the profile of the car was little changed.

 At the back, the engine was now replaced by a four-cylinder in-line water-cooled 1204 cc unit which would later find its way into versions of the Simca 1100.
 The car was renamed as the Simca 1200S, and in this form, supported by two carburetors, the engine produced a maximum 80 hp-metric of power, allowing Simca to claim a top speed of 175 km/h (109 mph).

 In 1968 a further upgrade saw the claimed power increased to 85 hp-metric and the claimed top speed to 179 km/h (111 mph).